wbl/roughtime-draft/draft-ietf-ntp-roughtime.md

 !---

 Roughtime request and response packets MUST be transmitted in a single datagram when the UDP transport mode is used.
 Setting the packet's don't fragment bit {{RFC791}} is OPTIONAL in IPv4 networks.
 Multiple requests and responses can be exchanged over an established TCP connection.
 Clients MAY send multiple requests at once and servers MAY send responses out of order.
 The connection SHOULD be closed by the client when it has no more requests to send and has received all expected responses.
 Either side SHOULD close the connection in response to synchronization, format, implementation-defined timeouts, or other errors.
 All requests and responses MUST contain the VER tag.
 It contains a list of one or more uint32 version numbers.
 The version of Roughtime specified by this memo has version number 1.
 NOTE TO RFC EDITOR: remove this paragraph before publication.
 For testing drafts of this memo, a version number of 0x80000000 plus the draft number is used.

 ## Requests
  A request MUST contain the tags VER and NONC.
 Tags other than NONC and VER SHOULD be ignored by the server.
 A future version of this protocol may mandate additional tags in the message and asign them semantic meaning.
 The size of the request message SHOULD be at least 1024 bytes when the UDP transport mode is used.
 To attain this size the ZZZZ tag SHOULD be added to the message.
 Its value SHOULD be all zeros.
-Responding to requests shorter than 1024 bytes is OPTIONAL and servers MUST NOT send responses larger than the requests they are replying to
+Responding to requests shorter than 1024 bytes is OPTIONAL and servers MUST NOT send responses larger than the requests they are replying to.

 ### VER
 In a request, the VER tag contains a list of versions.
 The VER tag MUST include at least one Roughtime version supported by the client.
 The client MUST ensure that the version numbers and tags included in the request are not incompatible with each other or the packet contents.

 ### NONC
 The value of the NONC tag is a 32 byte nonce.
 It SHOULD be generated in a manner indistinguishable from random.
 BCP 106 contains specific guidelines regarding this {{RFC4086}}.

 ## Responses
  A response MUST contain the tags SIG, VER, NONC, PATH, SREP, CERT, and INDX.

 ### SIG
  In general, a SIG tag value is a 64 byte Ed25519 signature {{RFC8032}} over a concatenation of a signature context ASCII string and the entire value of a tag.
 All context strings MUST include a terminating zero byte.
 The SIG tag in the root of a response MUST be a signature over the SREP value using the public key contained in CERT.
 The context string MUST be "RoughTime v1 response signature".

 ### VER
 In a response, the VER tag MUST contain a single version number.
 It SHOULD be one of the version numbers supplied by the client in its request.
 The server MUST ensure that the version number corresponds with the rest of the packet contents.

 ### NONC
 The NONC tag MUST contain the nonce of the message being responded to.

 ### PATH
 The PATH tag value MUST be a multiple of 32 bytes long and represent a path of 32 byte hash values in the Merkle tree used to generate the ROOT value as described in {{#merkel}} In the case where a response is prepared for a single request and the Merkle tree contains only the root node, the size of PATH MUST be zero.

 ### SERP
 The SREP tag contains a time response.
 Its value MUST be a Roughtime message with the tags ROOT, MIDP, and RADI.
 The server MAY include any of the tags DUT1, DTAI, and LEAP in the contents of the SREP tag.
 The ROOT tag MUST contain a 32 byte value of a Merkle tree root as described in Section 6.3.
 The MIDP tag value MUST be timestamp of the moment of processing.
 The RADI tag value MUST be a uint32 representing the server's estimate of the accuracy of MIDP in seconds.
 Servers MUST ensure that the true time is within (MIDP-RADI, MIDP+RADI) at the time they transmit the response message.

 ### CERT
 The CERT tag contains a public-key certificate signed with the server's long-term key.
 Its value is a Roughtime message with the tags DELE and SIG, where SIG is a signature over the DELE value.
 The context string used to generate SIG MUST be "RoughTime v1 delegation signature--".
 The DELE tag contains a delegated public-key certificate used by the server to sign the SREP tag.
 Its value is a Roughtime message with the tags MINT, MAXT, and PUBK.
 The purpose of the DELE tag is to enable separation of a long-term public key from keys on devices exposed to the public Internet.
 The MINT tag is the minimum timestamp for which the key in PUBK is trusted to sign responses.
 MIDP MUST be more than or equal to MINT for a response to be considered valid.
 The MAXT tag is the maximum timestamp for which the key in PUBK is trusted to sign responses.
 MIDP MUST be less than or equal to MAXT for a response to be considered valid.
 The PUBK tag contains a temporary 32 byte Ed25519 public key which is used to sign the SREP tag.

 ### INDX
 The INDX tag value is a uint32 determining the position of NONC in the Merkle tree used to generate the ROOT value as described in {{#merkel}}

 ## The Merkel Tree {#merkel}
 A Merkle tree is a binary tree where the value of each non-leaf node is a hash value derived from its two children.
 The root of the tree is thus dependent on all leaf nodes.
 In Roughtime, each leaf node in the Merkle tree represents the nonce in one request.
 Leaf nodes are indexed left to right, beginning with zero.
 The values of all nodes are calculated from the leaf nodes and up towards the root node using the first 32 bytes of the output of the SHA-512 hash algorithm [SHS].
 For leaf nodes, the byte 0x00 is prepended to the nonce before applying the hash function.
 For all other nodes, the byte 0x01 is concatenated with first the left and then the right child node value before applying the hash function.
 The value of the Merkle tree's root node is included in the ROOT tag of the response.
 The index of a request's nonce node is included in the INDX tag of the response.
 The values of all sibling nodes in the path between a request's nonce node and the root node is stored in the PATH tag so that the client can reconstruct and validate the value in the ROOT tag using its nonce.
 These values are each 32 bytes and are stored one after the other with no additional padding or structure.
 The order in which they are stored is described in the next section.
 ### Root Value Validity Check Algorithm